 Whether you’re already happily ensconced in the country of your dreams—or you’re just considering a move—it’s not too late to get a handle on your taxes and start saving.
 You can get all the information you need in our all-new 2019 edition of Expat Taxes Made Easy: The Complete Guide to U.S. and Foreign Taxes for the American Overseas.
 Order your copy here.

 About the Author:

 Greg Dewald is CEO and founder of Bright!Tax ,an award-winning, leading provider of U.S. expat tax services for the estimated 9 million Americans living overseas, with clients in over 190 countries.
-Bright!Tax is proud to have partnered with International Living to produce the definitive 2019 expat tax guide: Expat Taxes Made Easy: The Complete Guide to U.S. and Foreign Taxes for the American Overseas, available from February 2019.
+Bright!Tax is proud to have partnered with International Living to produce the definitive 2019 expat tax guide: Expat Taxes Made Easy: The Complete Guide to U.S. and Foreign Taxes for the American Overseas.